 Writing courses taken during the first year offer students instruction and practice to create a foundation for writing at St. Olaf.
-All students complete First-Year Writing (FYW) as part of their general education.
+Beginning in Fall 2021, new students will complete Writing and Rhetoric as part of their First-Year Experience.

-Students may complete FYW by taking Writing 111: First-Year Writing during the fall or spring semester of their first year.
-Writing 111 seminars focus on a variety of topics through intensive critical reading and writing practice.
+Students may complete Writing and Rhetoric by taking Writing 120: Writing and Rhetoric during the fall or spring semester of their first year.
+Writing 120 seminars focus on a variety of topics through intensive critical reading and writing practice.
 Each semester, course topics are available through Writing in the Class and Lab.

 A two-semester sequence serves students who need additional preparation and practice to complete First-Year Writing.
-This sequence includes Writing 107: Introduction to Academic Writing or Writing 110: Critical Skills in Composition during the fall of their first year to prepare for Writing 111 during the spring semester.
+This sequence includes a writing intensive First-Year Seminar during the fall of their first year to prepare for Writing 120 during the spring semester.
 Students enrolled in a Conversations program may enroll concurrently in Writing 108: Writing Studio for individualized writing support.
 For more information, read about Writing Placement.

-Students may also fulfill First-Year Writing by successfully completing designated courses in American Conversations, Environmental Conversations, or The Great Conversation, or through transfer credit.
+Students may also fulfill Writing and Rhetoric by successfully completing designated courses in American Conversations, Asian Conversations, Environmental Conversations, or The Great Conversation, or through transfer credit.

 WRIT 108: Writing Studio (0.25)

 Writing Studio emphasizes process and practice as students reflect on their emerging identities as thinkers, readers, and writers.
 The course is ideal for students seeking ongoing support in their personal and academic transition to the rigor of college-level academics by providing guidance in areas such as course attendance and engagement, completion of assignments, and reading, writing, and speaking development.
-Offered annually in the spring semester.
+Offered annually during fall and spring semesters.

 Prerequisite: permission of the instructor.